-• To introduce an intensive design education and skill set and design thinking appropriate for an emerging graphic designer.

-• To acquire a combination of proven traditional design concepts and industrystandard tools which provide the opportunity necessary to become an effective designer.
+To introduce an intensive design education and skill set and design thinking appropriate for an emerging graphic designer.
+To acquire a combination of proven traditional design concepts and industrystandard tools which provide the opportunity necessary to become an effective designer.

 To possess a core of knowledge that prepares students for advanced study.
-To create a portfolio of work

-• To create a portfolio of work that demonstrates accepted competencies appropriate for the AFA.
+To create a portfolio of work that demonstrates accepted competencies appropriate for the AFA.